-I am thrilled to announce that my picture book, Sergeant Billy: The True Story of the Goat Who Went to War, has been selected as a finalist for the 2021-2022
+I am thrilled to announce that my picture book, Sergeant Billy: The True Story of the Goat Who Went to War, has recently won not one, not two but THREE young readers’ choice awards.

 Good news!
 My historical picture book Sergent Billy : La vraie histoire du chevreau devenu soldat (the French version of Sergeant Billy) is a finalist for the Prix Mélèze in ABO’s Forest of Reading program!